Ashford International railway station: South Eastern and Chatham Railway

 On 1 January 1899, as part of the formation of the South Eastern and Chatham Railway (SECR), passenger services were diverted to the former SER station and Ashford West closed.
 At the same time, the track was modified to give six separate approaches into the station, so that trains could pull up simultaneously.
-The complete Ashford West station, including buildings and platforms, were converted into a works for cleaning cloths used in locomotive cleaning.
-Over a million were processed annually, with the reclaimed oil being re-used in the lubrication of points and point rodding.
+The complete Ashford West station, including buildings and platforms, were converted into a works for cleaning cloths used in locomotive cleaning; over a million were processed annually, with the reclaimed oil being reused in the lubrication of points and point rodding.
 The platform canopies survived to the 1930s, while the station site was largely intact as of 1985, with the main station building still standing in 1994.

 The station buildings were demolished in 1999 for the construction of High Speed 1.

 In November 1904, the SECR agreed to a £47,000 rebuilding of the scheme in order to accommodate Maidstone traffic, which included removing a cattle dock so trains would not have to run on part of the South Eastern Main Line.
 The work was completed in 1907.
 Further resignalling work continued into the next year.

 Southern Railway

-The station became part of the Southern Railway (SR) during the grouping of 1923.
-It was renamed to Ashford (Kent) on 9 July to avoid confusion with Ashford (Middlesex) railway station.
-Ashford became the main works depot in the south east after the SR reduced the works at to repairs-only in 1928.
+The station became part of the Southern Railway (SR) during the Grouping of 1923.
+It was renamed Ashford (Kent) on 9 July to avoid confusion with Ashford (Middlesex).
+Ashford became the main works depot in the South East, after the SR reduced the works at to repairs-only in 1928.
 Steam locomotive construction was discontinued in 1936, though repair work continued to take place.